 May 21, 2021

 Chris Riley was 29 when he was diagnosed with stage 4 stomach cancer.
-Facing intensive chemotherapy and already struggling to eat, he asked Jane for nutritional support to help him get through his treatment – and the results have been better than he ever could have expected…
+Facing intensive chemotherapy and already struggling to eat, he asked Jane for nutritional support while he went through his treatment – and the results have been better than he ever could have expected…

 Nourish: Your diagnosis of stomach cancer was a surprise.
 Can you tell us what led up to that moment?